ScRPO: From Errors to Insights: Introduction

 Inspired by this human learning paradigm, we propose Self-correction Relative Policy Optimization~(ScRPO), shown in Figure~\ref{fig:humanvsgpt}(b), a novel reinforcement learning framework that enhances LLMs' mathematical reasoning capabilities through systematic self-reflection and error correction.
 Unlike traditional approaches that focus solely on reward optimization, ScRPO explicitly incorporates a mistake-driven learning mechanism that enables models to learn systematically from their failures.

 Our main contributions are as follows.
 We introduce ScRPO, a novel framework that integrates self-reflection and error correction mechanisms into reinforcement learning for mathematical reasoning.
 To demonstrate the efficacy of our approach, we conducted extensive experiments on the training dataset and evaluated performance against several established benchmarks.
+Empirical results indicate that ScRPO significantly outperforms existing baselines, particularly in complex tasks requiring multi-step verification and iterative refinement.